 - Heated victims: one rescue kit per victim.
-(Maximum points for rescue kit deployment per victim: 10 points.) - Visual victims: - a) Harmed (H): two rescue kits.
-(Maximum points for rescue kit deployment per victim: 20 points.) - b) Stable (S): one rescue kit per victim.
-(Maximum points for rescue kit deployment per victim: 10 points.) - c) Unharmed (U): zero rescue kits per victim.
+(Maximum points for rescue kit deployment per victim: 10 points.) - Visual victims: - a) Harmed (H): three rescue kits.
+(Maximum points for rescue kit deployment per victim: 30 points.) - b) Stable (S): two rescue kit per victim.
+(Maximum points for rescue kit deployment per victim: 20 points.) - c) Unharmed (U): zero rescue kits per victim. - Coloured victims: - a) Red: one rescue kit.
+(Maximum points for rescue kit deployment per victim: 10 points.) - b) Yellow: one rescue kit per victim.
+(Maximum points for rescue kit deployment per victim: 10 points.) - c) green: zero rescue kits per victim. - The deployment of the rescue kit may not be scored if it is not clearly visible to the referees (see 2.6.6).

-3.5.5 Points will be awarded for victim identification and rescue kit deployment.

-3.5.6 Reliability Bonus = the number of 'successful victim identification' x 10 + the number of 'successful rescue deployment' x 10, minus the number of 'Lack of Progress' x 10.
-However, Reliability Bonus score can only be reduced to the minimum of 0 points.

-3.5.7 Successful Speed Bump Crossing.
-For each tile with speed bumps passed, a robot is awarded 5 points.3.5.8 Successful Up Ramp Negotiation.
-A robot is awarded 20 points for a successful climb up a ramp.
-To successfully climb up a ramp, a robot needs to move from the bottom horizontal tile before the ramp to the top horizontal tile after the ramp.

-3.5.9 Successful Down Ramp Negotiation.
+- 4.5.5 Reliability Bonus = (the number of 'successful victim identification' \times 10) + (the number of 'successful rescue deployment' \times 10) (the number of 'Lack of Progress' \times 10).
+However, the Reliability Bonus score can only be reduced to the minimum of 0 points. - 4.5.6 Successful Speed Bump Crossing.
+For each tile with speed bumps passed, a robot is awarded 5 points. - 4.5.7 Successful Up Ramp Negotiation.
+A robot is awarded 10 points for a successful climb up a ramp.
+To successfully climb up a ramp, a robot needs to move from the bottom horizontal tile before the ramp to the top horizontal tile after the ramp. - 4.5.8 Successful Down Ramp Negotiation.
 A robot is awarded 10 points for successfully landing at the bottom of a ramp.
 A robot needs to move from the top horizontal tile of the ramp to the bottom horizontal tile of the ramp.
-A successful landing means that the robot can leave the tile without assistance.

-3.5.10 Successful Checkpoint Negotiation.
+A successful landing means that the robot can leave the tile without assistance. - NEW 4.5.9 Successful Stair Navigation.
+A robot is awarded 5 points for navigating up or down a set of stairs in each direction.
+A successful navigation means the robot moves from the bottom tile to completely on the top tile of the stairs without assistance. - 4.5.10 Successful Checkpoint Negotiation.
 A robot is awarded 10 points for each visited checkpoint.
-Refer to 3.4.4 for definition of visited tile.

-3.5.11 Successful Exit Bonus.
+Refer to 3.4.4 for definition of visited tile. - 4.5.11 Successful Exit Bonus.
 A robot is awarded 10 points for each victim successfully identified (see 3.5.1).
-The "exit bonus" condition is satisfied when the robot returns to the starting tile, stays there for at least 10 seconds to complete the scoring run.

-3.5.12 Ties at the end.
+The "exit bonus" condition is satisfied when the robot returns to the starting tile and stays there for at least 10 seconds to complete the scoring run. - 4.5.12 Ties at the end.
 Ties in scoring will be resolved based on the time each robot took to complete the run.
-3.5.13 No duplicate rewards.
+4.5.13 No duplicate rewards.
 For example, if a robot successfully crosses a tile with speed bumps multiple times, only one successful speed bump crossing will be rewarded per tile.
 The same result applies to all other scoring rules.
-3.5.14 Misidentification.
-If a robot identifies a victim through methods outlined in 3.5.1, but is outside the 15cm radius of any victim, 5 points will be deducted.
+4.5.14 Misidentification.
+If a robot identifies a victim through methods outlined in 4.5.1, but is outside the 15 cm radius of any victim, 5 points will be deducted.
 This doesn't apply to delivering the incorrect number of rescue kits to visual victims.
 The total points will never go below zero points.

-3.6 Lack of Progress
+4.6 Lack of Progress